karthik2502/karthik2502/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 💼 &nbsp; I sell cars for a living.
-- ✍️ &nbsp; I write front end code, mostly ReactJS, when I am not chasing people to make a sale.
+- ✍️ &nbsp; I like writing front end code, mostly javascript, when I am not chasing random strangers to make a sale.
 - 🤔 &nbsp; I would conveniently say that I have a thing for product management😜.
 I like designing prototypes for quirky product ideas that are sellable.
-I create wireframes, explain the problem statement and its value proposition, define clear objectives, come up with use cases and build a business canvas.
-Check out the design/product ideas tab on my personal website to view examples.
+Check out the product ideas tab on my website where I create wireframes, explain the problem statement and value proposition, define clear objectives, use cases and build a business canvas for a variety of apps and software products.
 - 🧩 &nbsp; I am learning blockchain programming as well since I have too much time on my hands.